 Cancer patients frequently bear therapeutically relevant genome alteration.
 For instance, lung adenocarcinomas of patients that have never smoked carry genome alterations affecting kinases, such as EGFR mutations and translocations affecting ALK, ROS1 and RET genes.

 Targeted therapy has become a promising therapeutic approach within the last decade due to its reduced toxicity.
+However, further development of targeted approaches for the specific delivery of therapeutically active substances is required.

 Adenosine is a modulator of many physiological and pathophysiological processes in the central nervous system (CNS).